“Terpenes” is a major buzzword in the cannabis world, but what exactly are they?

-Terpenes are the organic compounds plants produce that give them their flavors and aroma.
-(Some insects produce terpenes, as well, including termites!)
-Terpenes tend to have a very strong smell and are one of the main components of plant resin.
-When you were a kid and got sticky tree sap on your hand that had that unmistakable piney smell that wouldn’t go away, that smell was caused by terpenes.
-You were probably smelling a specific terpene called pinene.
-When you eat an orange, the citrus flavor is produced by a terpene called limonene.
+Compounds plants produce that give them their flavors and aroma.
+(Some insects produce terpenes, as well, including termites!).
+To begin with, terpenes tend to have a very strong smell and are one of the main parts of plant resin.
+When you were a kid and got sticky tree sap on your hand that had a piney smell.
+That smell was caused by terpenes.
+You were smelling a specific terpene called pinene.
+In addition, when you eat an orange, the citrus flavor comes from limonene.
 Terpenes are found everywhere in nature… including cannabis.

 The terpenes found in cannabis are the same exact terpenes found in other plants.
 Plants don’t just produce one terpene at a time, they produce hundreds of different ones.

-It’s the different mixtures of terpenes in different levels that give plants their distinct flavors (along with other factors such as acid levels, sugar levels, etc.).
-They’re why strawberries taste like strawberries and why oranges taste like oranges.
-In cannabis, skilled breeders may isolate and enhance different terpenes to produce new flavor combinations.
+It’s the mixtures of terpenes in different levels that give plants their distinct flavors (along with other factors such as acid levels, sugar levels, etc.).
+Above all, they’re why strawberries taste like strawberries and why oranges taste like oranges.
+In cannabis, skilled breeders isolate and enhance different terpenes to produce new flavors.

-The process of extracting or concentrating cannabis serves to concentrate the terpenes present, in addition to concentrating the cannabanoids.
+The process of extracting of cannabis concentrates the terpenes present.
 Because of this, you get more of the natural flavor when dabbing a well-made concentrate than you would by smoking flower from the same strain.
 For connoisseurs, experiencing the full terpene profile of their cannabis might be as important as a wine aficionado experiencing the bouquet and full depth of flavor of their favorite vintage.

 Terpenes affect more than just the flavor of cannabis, however.
-As we are beginning to better understand the effects of THC, CBD, and other cannabanoids, it is becoming evident that terpenes may play a larger role in the cannabis “high” than was previously known.
-There seems to be a synergistic effect between some terpenes and some cannabanoids.
+As we begin to better understand the effects of THC, CBD, and other cannabinoids.
+It is becoming evident that terpenes may play a larger role in the cannabis “high” than was previously known.

-The following is a basic rundown of some of the most common terpenes found in cannabis and what to expect in terms of flavor and effect.
-Please note that terpene levels may vary even within the same strain due to different cultivation, curing, extracting, and/or concentration techniques, plus natural variation within the strain itself.
+Here’s a rundown of some of the most common terpenes found in cannabis and what to expect in terms of flavor and effect.
+Please note that terpene levels vary even within the same strain due to different cultivation and curing methods.

 Satchel’s A-Z Terpene Guide

-Also known as levomenol, bisabolol is found in chamomile and is the primary constituent of German chamomile essential oil.
-It has a sweet floral aroma and is, unsurprisingly, commonly used in fragrances.
-Bisabolol is also purported to have skin and wound healing properties, making bisabolol a common ingredient in cosmetics for hundreds of years.
-This terpene has recently become a subject of medical research, as it may fight bacteria and possess anti-microbial, anti-irritant, and anti-inflammatory properties.
+First, also known as levomenol, bisabolol is found in chamomile and is the primary constituent of German chamomile essential oil.
+It has a sweet floral aroma and is often used in fragrances.
+Bisabolol also seems to have skin and wound healing properties.
+Because of this bisabolol has been an ingredient in cosmetics for hundreds of years.

 Strains high in Bisabolol: Master Kush, ACDC, Harle-Tsu, Pink Kush, and Rockstar.

-Borneol is found naturally in a wide variety of plants, from shrubs to trees.
+To begin with Borneol is found naturally in a wide variety of plants, from shrubs to trees.
 Used in perfumes, borneol has a minty camphor-like aroma and can be found in both rosemary & thyme essential oils.
-It is commonly used in traditional Chinese medicine.
-Borneol has been used as an anti-inflammatory, an analgesic, a topical anti-bacterial agent, to manage anxiety, insomnia, and/or pain.
-It is currently being studied as an anesthetic, anti-coagulant, anti-fibrosis, anti-inflammatory, anti-cancer (as a potentiator to be used with other compounds that have known anti-cancer properties), and as a general drug potentiator.

 Strains high in Borneol: Many “haze” strains, such as K13-Haze.

 Camphene has a pungent, herbal, camphor-like aroma.
 It is found in turpentine, cypress, bergamot, sage, and valerian.
 Camphene is the major constituent (60%-80%) of nutmeg essential oil.
-It reportedly has antifungal properties and is found in some topical skincare products.
-It is also found in Tulsi (“Holy Basil”), which is a popular ingredient in many ayurvedic medicines.
-Camphene has antioxidant, analgesic, anti-inflammatory, and antibiotic properties.
-A medical study reported that camphene was found to reduce triglycerides and plasma cholesterol in rats, indicating that the compound may have a positive effect on cardiovascular health.
+In the beginning used for its anifungal properties and is found in some topical skin care products.

 Strains high in Camphene: Ghost OG, Strawberry Banana, and Mendocino Purps.

-Also known as Delta-3-carene, this terpene has an earthy, woodsy, pine-y aroma.
-Carene may have a lemon-y flavor.
+Also known as Delta-3-carene, this terpene has an earthy, woodsy, piney aroma.
+Carene may have a lemony flavor.
 It is found in rosemary, cedar, cypress, and pine.
-Carene is a major (up to 42%) constituent of turpentine.
-Known for anti-inflammatory effects and for drying out excess body fluids, such as sweat or runny noses.
+Carene is a major (up to 42%) part of turpentine.

 Strains high in Carene: Super Silver Haze and Super Lemon Haze.